vinteumorg/Floresta/doc/running-tests.md

 # Tests

+This document is a guide for the different testing options available in Floresta.
+We have an extensive suite of Rust tests, as well as a functional tests Python framework, found in the [tests directory](../tests).
+For fuzzing tests refer to [this document](fuzzing.md).

 ## Requirements

 The tests in `floresta-cli` depend on the compiled `florestad` binary.
 Make sure to build the entire project first by running: